Furnace Check up: 5 Fast Fixes to Prevent Winter Breakdowns Now

 Technicians verify the thermostat setpoint against actual air temperature at the supply and return.
 They recalibrate or recommend replacement for old or inaccurate thermostats.
 Calibration helps avoid wasted runtime and keeps rooms at the right temperature.

-Smart thermostats may need software checks and Wi‑Fi reconnection.
+Smart thermostats may need software checks and Wi-Fi reconnection.
+For tips on choosing the right model, see our smart thermostat energy savings guide.
 The tech confirms programming and correct sensor placement so the system controls temperature reliably and efficiently.

 How much does a furnace check up cost?